-General Update #9920 - (For provisional and non-BIC brokers) - Topics for 2019-20 include: Competence of Licensees, Material Facts, Property Inspections, Wire Fraud, Law and Rule Update Changes, and Licensing and Education.
+General Update #9921 - (For provisional and non-BIC brokers) - Topics for 2020-21 include: Fair Housing, Contracts, Cybersecurity, Law and Rule Update Changes, and Licensing and Education.

-BIC Update #8820 - (BICs and "BIC Eligible only) - Topics for 2019-20 include: Competence of Licensees, Material Facts, Property Inspections, Wire Fraud, Law and Rule Update Changes, and Licensing and Education, as well as BIC's Duty of Supervision, and Record Retention.
+BIC Update #8821 - (BICs and "BIC Eligible" only) - Topics for 2020-21 include: Fair Housing, Contracts, Cybersecurity, Provisional Brokers on a Team, Law and Rule Update Changes, and Licensing and Education.

 Between the Lines: Insights from the Real Estate Bulletin #3461 - A real estate elective course designed to address some of the most commonly asked questions posed by real estate brokers and to provide insight into many misunderstood positions taken by the Commission on transactional matters.
 The articles in this book previously appeared in the North Carolina Real Estate Commission’s publication - Real Estate Bulletin (from 2007 to 2017).
 The primary objective of this course is to provide brokers with printed positions, conclusions, statements, resources, etc., as written by, or provided by, the NCREC staff (primarily).